oroinc/documentation/backend/api/configuration.rst

    *  **exclude** *boolean* - Indicates whether the field should be excluded for a particular action.
 This property is described above in `"exclude" option <#exclude-option>`__ section.
    *  **property\_path** *string* - The property path to reach the fields' value.
 Can be used to rename the field or to access a field of the related entity.
 Use the ``dot`` notation to separate property names in the path, e.g. ``user.firstName``.
 Each property name must be equal to the name of existing property of an entity.
 The ``_`` value can be used if a field value is not mapped to any property of an entity, e.g. for computed fields.
    *  **direction** *string* - Indicates whether the field is input-only, output-only or bidirectional.
 The input-only means that the request data can contain this field, but the response data cannot.
 The output-only means that the response data can contain this field, but the request data cannot.
-The bidirectional is the default behaviour and means that both the request data and the response data can contain this field.
+The bidirectional is the default behavior and means that both the request data and the response data can contain this field.
    *  **form\_type** *string* - The form type that should be used for the field.
    *  **form\_options** *array* - The form options that should be used for the field.